Swang (song)

 "Swang" is a song by American hip hop duo Rae Sremmurd.
 It was released on January 24, 2017, by EarDrummers and Interscope Records as the fourth single from their second studio album SremmLife 2.
 The song was written alongside producer P-Nazty.

 Music video

-The song's accompanying music video. premiered on February 16, 2017 on Rae Sremmurd's YouTube account on Vevo.
-The video was directed by Max.
-The music video has over 465 million views as of November 2021.
+The song's accompanying music video premiered on February 16, 2017 on Rae Sremmurd's YouTube account on Vevo.
+The video was directed by Max Hliva (DirectedByMAX).
+The music video has over 481 million views as of March 2024.

 Remix

 The official remix of "Swang" features American rapper Travis Scott and was released on October 16, 2016.

 Personnel

 Credits adapted from SremmLife 2 booklet.